Texzcorp/Dinhosored/README.md

 Click on the "Set Interval" button to confirm the interval. **By default, it's set to 5ms, which seems to be the most optimized for games like Dishonored 2 and Dishonored Death of the Outsider.**

 Once these steps are completed, you should be able to simulate bhop effectively using the FreeScroll wheel with the assigned keys and the specified scrolling speed.

+____

+Thx to ZebtyFive for helping adding mouse support, and managing concurrency issues, explaining things about mutex etc. also https://github.com/Monipak